arnaudmaret/arnaudmaret.github.io/_pages/activities.md

 ## Workshops (co)organized

+  - **Character varieties under the lens of Hodge theory**.
+MPI Leipzig, May 2026 [[web page]](https://arnaudmaret.com/cvhs/)

+    **Abstract:** Character varieties of surface groups are rich geometric objects lying at the intersection of topology, representation theory, and complex geometry.
+This workshop explores character varieties through the lens of Hodge theory, with a particular emphasis on complex variations of Hodge structures and their incarnation via nonabelian Hodge theory.
+Beginning with an introduction to polarized complex variations of Hodge structures, the workshop develops the correspondence between Hodge-theoretic data, Higgs bundles, and surface group representations.
+We will investigate how the C*-action on Higgs bundle moduli spaces detects representations arising from variations of Hodge structures, leading to geometric and dynamical applications to character varieties of closed and punctured surfaces.
+Topics include branched hyperbolic structures, compact components of relative character varieties, Hodge groups and their classification, and rigidity phenomena such as the Corlette–Simpson alternative.
+The workshop aims to make Hodge-theoretic techniques accessible while highlighting recent advances and open problems at the interface of Hodge theory and character varieties.

   - **Workshop on Interplay between symplectic geometry and cluster theory**.
 IWH Heidelberg, January 2023 [[web page]](https://arnaudmaret.com/cluster/)

     **Abstract:** Cluster algebras were introduced by Fomin and Zelevinsky in 2000 in the context of Lie theory.
 In the last twenty-two years the theory of cluster algebras gave life to several fascinating applications between different fields of mathematics such as quiver representations, Calabi-Yau categories, Teichm"uller theory, Poisson geometry, and many others. <br />